Why Is My Car Engine Sputtering? Here’s The Fix

 • Injectors

-Obstructions or pressure decreases in these regions hinder the liquid/vapors.
+Obstructions or pressure reductions in these regions hinder the liquid/vapors.
 Consequently, some cylinders might receive excessive fuel while others receive none at all.

 This is, in essence, a type of misfire.
 Have a mechanic check the entire system meticulously.